 Extra Curricular Activities

-Your daughter will have the opportunity beginning from first class onwards to participate in the following extra curricular activities.
+Your daughter will have the opportunity to participate in the following extra-curricular activities.
 These are optional and most are conducted after normal school hours.
+Most are organised according to class or age so not every class group will be offered each activity.
+Activities offered change year to year.
+A list will be available at the end of August.

 - GAA Training